Using user Modules

 module.exports = { sayHelloToMike, sayHelloToDavid };

-To use that functions, you have to read it from the returned object:
+To use these functions, read them from the returned object:

 const sayHelloModule = yepcode.import("say_hello");